 The positive impact an effective financial wellbeing strategy can have on your employees’ isn’t the only reason to implement one.

-According to our Money and Mind Report, 27% of us admit that money worries impact our performance at work.
+Our research also showed that 29% of us admit that money worries impact our performance at work.
 If we put that into context, that’s nearly a third of every workforce that isn’t performing to the best of their ability.
 A third of us who are potentially taking time out of the working day to seek support, speak to our bank and lenders or confide in others about our concerns.
 This links back to presenteeism and the notion that although physically at work, we aren’t able to fully perform our job.

-This is the second reason.
 By providing access to practical support you could reduce presenteeism, improve productivity and have a positive impact on the bottom line commercials of your business.

 It is vital that individuals understand where they can go to get support.
 There are a wealth of organisations, including Schroders Personal Wealth (SPW), who can partner with businesses to provide financial education and guidance within the workplace.
 It is never too late to start the conversation or explore your options as an employer.